German Shepherd Health Issues

 - University of Pennsylvania Hip Improvement Program (PennHIP)

-Note: This is only a partial listing of some of the health concerns that can be seen in German Shepherd Dogs and should not be considered as a complete listing.
+Note: This is a partial listing only of some of the health concerns that have been seen in the German Shepherd breed and should not be considered as a complete listing.
 This section is provided as a source of information only.
 It is not intended as a substitute for professional care.
 Always consult with your Veterinarian about health related matters.